bit-gpt/registry/chat-vicuna-7b-q4/README.md

 ### Quality Benchmarks

-For more information concerning Vicuna evaluation method you can refer to https://github.com/lm-sys/FastChat/tree/main/fastchat/eval.
+For more information concerning Vicuna evaluation method you can refer to <a href='https://github.com/lm-sys/FastChat/tree/main/fastchat/eval' target='_blank'></a>.

 ### Serving Details

-In order to expose the service we are currently using FastAPI and llama-cpp-python library https://abetlen.github.io/llama-cpp-python/ which is compatible with all ggml models.
+In order to expose the service we are currently using FastAPI and llama-cpp-python library <a href='https://abetlen.github.io/llama-cpp-python/' target='_blank'></a> which is compatible with all ggml models.

 ```txt
 llama-cpp-python==0.1.43